keajs/kea/README.md

 3) `kea/cli` - Scaffolding.
 Easy project and code generation.

-4) `kea/scene` - Combine Logic and Sagas into scenes, complete with routing and code splitting (TODO: the code is still under `kea/logic` and will be refactored soon)
+4) `kea/scene` - Combine Logic and Sagas into scenes, complete with routing and code splitting (NB: the code is still under `kea/logic` and will be refactored to `kea/scene` soon)

 # Logic stores